nitinpeter/cloud/README.md

-# cloud and container configurations and scripts here
+# cloud and container configurations/orchestration and cicd scripts here